santacsj/basicassembler64/README.md

 ### Instructions

 `!incl.filename`
-: include file named `filename.S`, first arg is the name of the file to be included without extenstion, include is single level only
+: include file named `FILENAME.S`, first arg is the name of the file to be included without extenstion, include is single level only

 `!defm.macroname`
 : start definition of macro named `macroname`, first arg is the name of the new macro, macro defs are single level only, no embedded macro definitions are supported, macro names should be unique across all files, main and includes